 - cream cheese, smoked salmon, and sliced cucumbers

 A variety of rice cakes are available to purchase.
 Try pairing them with protein and healthy fat to minimize their impact on your blood sugar levels and build a more satisfying snack.

 Rice cakes may be lower in calories than bread but also lower in fiber and other important nutrients.

-Rice cakes may be a common diet food, but there’s no real benefit to eating them if you don’t like them.
+Rice cakes may be a common low calorie snack, but there’s no real benefit to eating them if you don’t like them.

 Try this today: For a crunchy snack, try a serving of nuts or seeds, like almonds, pistachios, or sunflower seeds.
 They provide lots of crunch but also a balanced amount of protein, fiber, and healthy fat.